A Reader Asks: How long do I smoke a Polish sausage?

 This rope of homemade sausage was made with a combination of venison and pork.
 It was previously smoked to add flavor, then frozen for storage.
 We remove the sausages from the freezer as needed, thaw in the refrigerator, then grill with indirect heat.
 When the temperature reaches 160˚ F, the venison sausage is ready to eat!

 We heat these in the smoker sometimes to give them extra smoke flavor.
-Using a smoker temperature of 200˚ F, a rope of this sausage reaches 160 degrees in one - to - one and a half hours.
+Using a smoker temperature of 200˚ F, a rope of this sausage reaches 160 degrees in 60 to 90 minutes.